|

 Sage

-Sage is said to help repel cabbage moths in the garden.
-Cabbage moths can damage beet leaves, so it is best to protect your crop from cabbage worms if you’re growing them for the greens.
+Common garden types of sage are said to help repel cabbage moths in the garden.
+Cabbage moths can damage beet leaves, so protecting your crop from cabbage worms is best if you’re growing them for the greens.
 Plant sage on the outside edges to create a protective border around your beet bed.
 Or plant between rows.

 Mint

-All varieties of mint will help deter cabbage moths and aphids.
+All types of mint will help deter cabbage moths and aphids.
 Mint also improves the soil by attracting earthworms.
-Please ensure you add a barrier around your mint plant so it doesn’t spread.
-Mint can be invasive and get out of hand very quickly.
+Please ensure you add a barrier around your mint plant so it doesn’t spread – mint can be invasive and get out of hand very quickly.

-Sweet asylum will work as a living mulch to keep the ground cool and moist.
-In addition, the flowers and foliage of Sweet Asylum will create shelters for beneficial insects like spiders and ground beetles, which can help reduce populations of harmful insects like Mexican bean beetles.
+Sweet alyssum will work as a living mulch to keep the ground cool and moist.
+In addition, the flowers and foliage of sweet alyssum will create shelters for beneficial insects like spiders and ground beetles, which can help reduce populations of harmful insects like Mexican bean beetles.

 Nasturtiums make a great addition to the garden to help attract numerous beneficial insects.
 They also act as a trap crop for flea beetles and aphids, two insects that love to munch on beet greens.